Donna Jones (singer): 1965–1972

 Jones then went solo.
 She became resident singer at a Manchester night club, "Mr. Smiths", and subsequently performed in Granada TV's "First Timers" where she was awarded "Best Female Singer".
 This led to a recording contract with MCA where Jones recorded "Heaven Held".

 She met Francine Rees and Rees' husband Roger Walburn singing in the Manchester Mecca club, and they subsequently played as the resident house group at the Manchester club and its sister club in Blackpool.
 (Rees became a member of The New Seekers in 2002.)

 Springfield Revival

-In 1972, Flinn, Ray Martin, and Donna Jones formed the "Springfield Revival".
+In 1972, Mick Flinn, Ray Martin, and Donna Jones formed the "Springfield Revival".
 They were extremely successful, appearing on television shows such as Morecambe and Wise, The Two Ronnies, Rolf Harris and many other variety shows in the UK.
 The group toured the world with The Osmonds, appearing at Madison Square Garden, and performed at the 45th Academy Awards in Hollywood on 27 March 1973.